jones-chris/linux-ubuntu-scripts/README.md

 https://www.udemy.com/linux-shell-scripting-projects/

-The course uses a CentOS image, while I have created these scripts using Ubuntu 18.04, so there are some differences.
+The course uses a CentOS image, but I have created these scripts using Ubuntu 18.04, so there are some differences.